 Harassment aside, it’s still a difficult path to tread for women conservation scientists.

 In honor of International Day of Women and Girls in Science, Feb.
 11, women scientists at Conservation International spoke about their experiences with gender in the world of conservation.
 CI’s women scientists have been able to make meaningful connections with women in the field because of their shared love for nature, but they also see women being excluded from local decision-making venues when they often have the most to share about the environment they live in.

 Shyla Raghav, climate change lead:

 Women are disproportionately affected by climate change and are more exposed to the risks of climate change (natural disasters, droughts, floods, and hurricanes) because they are more dependent on natural resources for their livelihoods, make up a larger share of the global poor than men, and are often marginalized from decision-making processes.
-Educating and empowering women and girls can go a long way in ensuring that our response to climate change is inclusive, resilient and more sustainable.
+Educating and supporting women and girls can go a long way in ensuring that our response to climate change is inclusive, resilient and more sustainable.

 If most women are like me, we’re deeply connected to nature and this planet.
 It’s about time we start to connect women’s issues and climate change and make sure we do a better job finding solutions that make sense for communities in the long run.

 Men and women often interact with their environment in different ways based on those gender roles — men tend to fish in deep water while women harvest in shallower water, for example.
 Often, gender also has an impact on decision-making and participation in conservation-related initiatives, where women are usually not as well represented.
 As conservationists, we need to take the time to understand the gender dynamics underlying natural resource use and ensure that our projects and programs respond to the needs of both women and men.
 It may take more time, but in the long run it will improve conservation outcomes and advance human well-being.